elysiajs/documentation/docs/fern/tutorial.md

 This allow us to log the request before it is processed, and we can see the request body and path parameters.

+### Scope

-By default, lifecycle hook is encapsulated.
-Hook is applied to routes in the same plugin it, and is not applied to other plugins (routes that not defined in the same plugin).
+By default, **lifecycle hook is encapsulated**.
+Hook is applied to routes in the same instance, and is not applied to other plugins (routes that not defined in the same plugin).

+This means `onTransform` log will not be called on other instance, unless we explcity defined as `scoped` or `global`.

 ## Error handling
 One of the most important aspect of API is to make sure nothing goes wrong, and if it does, we need to handle it properly.